Chief Executive Officer

 Darrell and Lisa Rodenbaugh and their children Chris and Lee contributed the largest private cash gift in NTPA’s history to help underwrite the Willow Bend effort, and continue as NTPA’s largest private donors.

 Lisa has served in volunteer roles for a dozen years at NTPA and was the creator of the “Curtain Club”, the precursor to the current NTPA Membership Program and volunteer system.
 Lisa serves as Chairperson of the NTPA Repertory Theatre Management Board and is its Programming Chair.
 Chris and Lee were founding members of the ACE’s and together participated in over 70 NTPA productions.
-Chris is completing his MBA at Loyola of Chicago and will be studying law at Northwestern Law School, and Lee is a pre-med student at Baylor University.
+Chris is completed his BBA and MBA at Loyola of Chicago and is studying law at Northwestern Law School, and Lee is a pre-med student at Baylor University.

 Vice President of Community Outreach, Founder of Plano Children’s Theatre